 The training has helped health systems reduce medical malpractice expenses by 26 percent over the past 5 years, the newspaper reported.

 Women who have suffered injuries in childbirth, or have had their child suffer birth injuries, can speak with Covington attorneys experienced in medical malpractice litigation.
-A lawyer with a track record of success in this complex area of law can help you understand your legal options.
+An attorney at The Lawrence Firm with a track record of success in this complex area of law can help you understand your legal options.